AaronErhardt/AaronErhardt.github.io/src/widget_macro_expansion.md

 {{#include ../examples/macro_expansion.rs:root_widget }}
 ```

-#### Manual UI updates
+#### Manual Post Processing

 The last step of the macro is to generate the update logic with the `view` function.
-At the start of this function, we can find the code from the `manual_view()` function of the macro.
+At the start of this function, we can find the code from the `post_view()` function of the macro.

 ```rust,no_run,noplayground
 {{#include ../examples/macro_expansion.rs:manual_view }}